 - David: Academy of Business and Finance/International Baccalaureate at BCA

 These upperclassmen students are currently attending and thriving at one of the top high schools in the country.
-They are also all seasoned graduates of MEK Review’s programs at one point or another: High School Honors courses, SAT Prep, ACT Prep, SAT Subject Prep, AP Exam Prep, and College Counseling!
+They are also all seasoned graduates of MEK Review’s programs at one point or another: High School Honors, SAT Prep, ACT Prep, SAT Subject Prep, AP Exam Prep, and College Counseling!

 3 Key Tips for High School Freshmen

-Our upperclassmen answered questions about studying for tests, getting good grades, picking extracurricular activities, choosing a college track, getting to know your guidance counselor and so much more.
+Our BCA upperclassmen answered a range of questions about studying for tests, getting good grades, picking extracurricular activities, choosing a college track, getting to know your guidance counselor and so much more.

 However, there were a few key themes that kept coming up again and again, no matter the subject.
 So we decided to share here!